-If you're not planning your Instagram content ahead of time, you're losing out.
-Here's what you need to know about social scheduling and how to approach your planning to optimize both your time and your content's impact.
+If you're not planning out your Instagram posts ahead of time, you're losing out.
+Here's what you need to know about social scheduling and Instagram post planning in advance to optimize both your time and your content's impact.

 We've learned a few important lessons having spent the last few years going super deep into every single obscure crevasse of social media marketing.
 For starters, the fact that the discipline is much more complex than anyone had ever anticipated.
 Because it looks really fun (and it is), a lot of folks didn't take the job seriously at first and falsely believed it required no significant thought process.
 There's nothing like being underestimated to then plow ahead and become one of the most important positions any brand can fill in their marketing departments. 🦁